IBM-Cloud/ibm-cloud-cli-sdk/CONTRIBUTING.md

 ### Before You Submit PR

+#### Base branch

+This repository's default branch is master as that is from where we release.
+However, we develop in the **dev** branch.
+Make sure to create your feature branch from **dev** and also choose this as base for opening pull requests.

 #### Code Style

 We follow the official [CodeReviewComments](https://github.com/golang/go/wiki/CodeReviewComments).
 Make sure you run [gofmt](https://golang.org/cmd/gofmt/) and [go vet](https://golang.org/cmd/vet/) to fix any major changes.